-Organizations applying for an implementation grant or planning grant are welcome to submit a letter of support from any entity that is included as a key partner in the grant application.
+Organizations are encouraged to submit a letter of support from any entity that is included as a key partner in the grant application.
+A maximum of 5 letters of support from key partners can be uploaded.

 Other Supplemental Supporting Documents